abhishek9909/optimal-mcp-client/README.md

  ## Rough Plan
  Here is how I plan to do it:
  - Create datasets extrapolating tool usage across single and multiple servers.
 Then, augment dataset with unanswerable questions.
-Check the release to see the `raw_data` for a sample of queries.
+See [here](./dataset_creation/raw_data) for a sample of queries.
  - Test out different prompting strategies in the client: Zero-shot CoT; Plan&Solve; Just-Code; Budget-Forcing ('think' vs. 'dont think') etc.
  - Evaluate on accuracy and the number of tokens for each type of client (aim for a stable metric over multiple runs).